t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 tool.
 See that folder for specific instruction to perform the build.

 ## 2300 ADS 58k CP/M 2.2 v1.85
-- ADSCHG.TXT    - ADS CP/M revisions list<br>
+- ADSCHG.TXT    - ADS CP/M revisions list
-- ADSBOOT.MAC   - CP/M coldboot loader<br>
+- ADSBOOT.MAC   - CP/M coldboot loader
-- BDOS.MAC      - CP/M 2.2 BDOS<br>
+- BDOS.MAC      - CP/M 2.2 BDOS
-- EQUATES.LIB   - definitions for BDOS.MAC<br>
+- EQUATES.LIB   - definitions for BDOS.MAC
-- BOOTMSG.MAC   - Console boot message after CP/M boots<br>
+- BOOTMSG.MAC   - Console boot message after CP/M boots
-- CBIOS.MAC     - 2300 ADS CBIOS<br>
+- CBIOS.MAC     - 2300 ADS CBIOS
 - CRT.MAC       - Console CRT and Keyboard drivers.
-Nominal emulation of ADDS Viewpoint control codes<br>
+Nominal emulation of ADDS Viewpoint control codes
-- DEFAULTS.MAC  - Default serial port and console settings<br>
+- DEFAULTS.MAC  - Default serial port and console settings
-- DHDISK.MAC    - Dummy hard disk - to delete hard disk support<br>
+- DHDISK.MAC    - Dummy hard disk - to delete hard disk support
-- FLOPPY.MAC    - Micropolis floppy disk controller<br>
+- FLOPPY.MAC    - Micropolis floppy disk controller
 - HDISK.MAC     - Local NCP Hard disk drivers.
-Micropolis controller and 8" hard drive unit.<br>
+Micropolis controller and 8" hard drive unit.
-- LPT.MAC       - LPT device (parallel port)<br>
+- LPT.MAC       - LPT device (parallel port)
-- MEU.MAC       - Memory Expansion Unit RAM disk driver<br>
+- MEU.MAC       - Memory Expansion Unit RAM disk driver
-- PTP.MAC       - Paper tape punch (serial port 2)<br>
+- PTP.MAC       - Paper tape punch (serial port 2)
-- PTR.MAC       - Paper tape reader (serial port 2)<br>
+- PTR.MAC       - Paper tape reader (serial port 2)
-- REINIT.MAC    - Reinitialize peripherals that were reset if \<RESET\> keypressed<br>
+- REINIT.MAC    - Reinitialize peripherals that were reset if \<RESET\> keypressed
-- TABLES.MAC    - Used by REINIT.MAC to reload console and serial settings<br>
+- TABLES.MAC    - Used by REINIT.MAC to reload console and serial settings
-- TTY.MAC       - Serial TTY (serial port 1)<br>
+- TTY.MAC       - Serial TTY (serial port 1)
-- UL1.MAC       - Serial printer (serial port 2)<br>
+- UL1.MAC       - Serial printer (serial port 2)
-- UP1.MAC       - Serial port 3 output support<br>
+- UP1.MAC       - Serial port 3 output support
-- UP2.MAC       - Serial port 4 output support<br>
+- UP2.MAC       - Serial port 4 output support
-- UR1.MAC       - Serial port 3 input support<br>
+- UR1.MAC       - Serial port 3 input support
-- UR2.MAC       - Serial port 4 input support<br>
+- UR2.MAC       - Serial port 4 input support
-- ZCPR.MAC      - ZCPR 4.0 shell<br>
+- ZCPR.MAC      - ZCPR 4.0 shell

 ## Assemble and Link to produce ACOPYSYS.COM sysgen utility
-- ASM.SUB       - Batch file for performing the assembly builds<br>
+- ASM.SUB       - Batch file for performing the assembly builds
-- CPM58K.LNK    - PLinkII linker command file for creating the sysgen utility ACOPYSYS.COM<br>
+- CPM58K.LNK    - PLinkII linker command file for creating the sysgen utility ACOPYSYS.COM
-- ACOPYSYS.MAC  - Sources for system boot disk creation utility<br>
+- ACOPYSYS.MAC  - Sources for system boot disk creation utility
-- ACOPYSYS.COM  - The end product of the build is the ADS CPM's "sysgen" utility<br>
+- ACOPYSYS.COM  - The end product of the build is the ADS CPM's "sysgen" utility
-- ACOPYSYS.MAP  - Plink linker-created MAP file<br>
+- ACOPYSYS.MAP  - Plink linker-created MAP file

 ## Experimental boot EPROM
 This can be used to turn an NCP control unit into a headless CP/M system.
 A 2732 EPROM was used in this system.
 This bootloader was derived from the floppy driver.
 It simply attempts to boot CP/M from Drive 0 (A:).
 The boot disk would have been preconfigured using the ASETSIO and ASETIO utilities to use the TTY device (SIO1) as the console.
 A dumb-terminal connected to SIO1 is then used as the console.<br>